 Should I book my Stonehenge tour tickets in advance?

-Since Stonehenge is a popular tourist destination, it is advisable that you pre-book your Stonehenge tickets.
-This can be easily done online.
+Since Stonehenge is a popular tourist destination, it is advisable that you pre-book your Stonehenge tours online.

 Do I need a ticket to tour Stonehenge?

 Yes, you require a ticket to visit Stonehenge.
-You can purchase your Stonehenge tickets from websites such as Headout.
+You can purchase your london to Stonehenge tours online.

 Can I cover both Stonehenge and Bath in one day?

-Because of their close proximity, it is very much possible to cover both these tourist attractions in one day.
+Because of their close proximity, it is very much possible take a Stonehenge and Bath tour in one day.
 In fact, sites such as Headout offers many combination tours.

 What should I wear on a Stonehenge Tour?